EspressoSystems/cape/README.md

 If this fails with errors that don't point to obvious problems please open an issue on gitlab.

+Note that these tests use `cargo test --release` which is slower for compiling but then faster for executing.

 ## (Optional, but recommended) direnv

 To avoid manually activating the nix shell each time the